GLOBAL LEADERSHIP | INNOVATION | IMPACT

 The World Wide Web Consortium is where the world’s leading organizations develop the technologies that make the Web work, including HTML, XML, CSS, VoiceXML, SOAP, RDF, Web accessibility, internationalization and privacy.

-Executive management of all technical and financial functions.
+Executive leadership of all governance, technical and financial

 based in 20

 offices around the globe to coordinate Web standards and

 Comprehensive Nuclear-Test-Ban Treaty